Luka Doncic scores 49 points, Mavs beat Pelicans 125-118

 AP Sports Writer

+“We’ve used every noun and adjective to describe his game,” Kidd added.
+“He just gets better.”

+The Mavs took their first lead of 20 or more on another 3 by Davis Bertans on their first shot of the second period.

-New Orleans methodically cut its deficit to single digits late in the second quarter but had trouble staying within 10 for much of the game.
+New Orleans methodically trimmed its deficit to single digits late in the second quarter but had trouble staying within 10 for much of the game.

+Doncic pushed the Dallas lead back over 20 again in the third quarter with a sequence that had even New Orleans fans gasping in awe.

+“Sometimes it’s different when you’re playing away games,” Doncic said, noting that he heard the crowd reacting to his exploits.
+“First they’re booing and then they’re like, amazed.”

-CJ McCollum scored 38, giving him four straight games with 20 or more, including three with at least 30, but the Pelicans fell to 1-4 since acquiring the star guard from Portland on Feb.
+CJ McCollum scored 38 points, giving him four straight games with 20 or more, including three with at least 30, but the Pelicans fell to 1-4 since acquiring the star guard from Portland on Feb.
 8.

+“We have to get out with more sense of urgency at both ends of the floor,” Pelicans coach Willie Green said.
+“We’re still trying to figure things out, but it’s unacceptable.
+It’s unacceptable from me, number one, to allow our team to come out to a start like that.
+And our guys, they got to be better.”

 The Pelicans got as close as 122-118 when McCollum stole the ball from Doncic for an uncontested layup.
 But Jalen Brunson, who scored 23, hit two free throws with 28.7 seconds left and New Orleans did not threaten again.